joes0451/SDKManager/ReadMe.txt

 It can interact with the SDK that Android Studio uses but it is recommended to use Android Studio to manage that.

+** Note **
+    On some early versions of the SDK, sometimes the Package names get truncated with ellipsis, if they do it can't convert it back, so selecting it won't work.

 Packages:

 The packages highlighted in green are packages that are currently installed.